elistone/unique_field_ajax/README.txt

 ---SUMMARY---

-This is a very light-weight module allows field content to be unique by bundle and language.
+This is a very light-weight module allows fields to be unique by bundle and language.
+You can use ajax for check.
+You can customize the error message.

 ---REQUIREMENTS---